splunk/public-o11y-docs/admin/org-metrics.rst

 Cloud authentication error metrics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Editing a role and removing a user’s permissions to cloud services might
+Editing a role and removing a user's permissions to cloud services might
 generate authentication errors from your cloud service provider.
 When
-this happens, Observability Cloud integrations won’t work properly, and
+this happens, Observability Cloud integrations won't work properly, and
-won’t be able to collect data and metadata from your services.
+won't be able to collect data and metadata from your services.

 Observability Cloud has the following metrics to track auth errors: